Buddy Fletcher: Dakota lawsuit

 In February 2011, Fletcher filed a lawsuit against the Board of Directors of The Dakota co-op building in Manhattan, where he had lived since 1992 and owned four apartments.
 Among other things, he alleged defamation and unlawful discrimination.
 In March 2010, Fletcher had signed a contract to purchase a fifth apartment at The Dakota, intending to combine it with his current home.
 The Dakota's board said that it rejected Fletcher's application based on the financial materials he provided in his application.
 Judge Eileen A. Rakower granted The Dakota's motion for summary judgment and dismissed the suit in September 2015.
 Fletcher announced his intention to appeal.

-Federal Tax Lien
+Federal tax lien

-On May 29, 2013, the Wall Street Journal reported that the Internal Revenue Service had filed a $1.4 million income-tax lien against Fletcher.
+On May 29, 2013, The Wall Street Journal reported that the Internal Revenue Service had filed a $1.4 million income-tax lien against Fletcher.

 Fletcher Foundation and philanthropy

 In 1993, following the death of friend and advisor Reginald Lewis, Fletcher donated $1 million to the Reginald F. Lewis Memorial Endowment.
 The endowment had been created by the National Association for the Advancement of Colored People after Lewis instructed his wife to bequeath $2 million to the organization.